vkdolea/age-system/README.md

 ### 0.5.0 [2021-03-25]
 #### Added
-- Added a Age Roller close to hotbar.
+- Added an Age Roller close to hotbar.
 Click to roll 3d6 and check stunts.
 Right click to be prompet to add modifier and TN.
 - Added to vehicle sheets: Armor Rating, Cover, Total Passengers Capacity and Custom Damage for Collision/Sideswipe.
 - On vehicles damage table, line representing vehicle's Velocity Class will have **bold** characters.
 - On Configure Settings it is now possible to configure the flavor text as Health and Fortune.